tokarev-artem/terraform-aws-ram/examples/share_to_org/README.md

-## This example was provider to demonstrate resource sharing within AWS organisation
+## This example was provided to demonstrate resource sharing within AWS organisation